Namoop/vite-project/readme.md

 npm run dev
 ```

-You can now open localhost:3000 to view the project
+You can now open localhost:3000 to view the project (main.ts)

 ## Other things